chantouchsek/vue-waiting/README.md

 new Vue({
   el: '#app',
   store,
-  wait: new VueWaiting({
+  waiting: new VueWaiting({
     useVuex: true, // You must pass this option `true` to use Vuex
-    vuexModuleName: 'vuex-example-module' // It's optional, `wait` by default.
+    vuexModuleName: 'vuex-example-module' // It's optional, `waiting` by default.
   }),
 });
 ```